osmoscraft/osmosnote/packages/server/public/devlog.md

 - `[link one] [link two](xxxx)` triggers styling on first bracket
 - Ctrl + delete is too agressive when handling white spaces
 - Comma after a url is included into the URL
-- Consider support markdown syntax for external link: because highlighted URL is too jarring.
+- Support markdown syntax for external link: because highlighted URL is too jarring.
+- Browser built-in search cannot change focus
+- codify block quote symbol ">"
+- Tag lookup should be case insensitive

 ## Bugs